maartenSXM/cpphash/README.md

-Thank you to Landon Rohatensky for the exemplary esphome yaml file https://github.com/landonr/lilygo-tdisplays3-esphome used to demonstrate espmake configuration & build and also as used in the test subdirectory.
+Thank you to Landon Rohatensky for the exemplary esphome yaml file https://github.com/landonr/lilygo-tdisplays3-esphome used to demonstrate configuration & build and also as used in the test subdirectory.

 # Disclaimers